-- 1. The conformity assessment procedure based on internal control is the conformity assessment procedure based on points 2 to 4. - 2.
-The provider verifies that the established quality management system is in compliance with the requirements of Article 17. - 3.
-The provider examines the information contained in the technical documentation in order to assess the compliance of the AI system with the relevant essential requirements set out in Title III, Chapter 2. - 4.
-The provider also verifies that the design and development process of the AI system and its post-market monitoring as referred to in Article 61 is consistent with the technical documentation.
+- 1. The conformity assessment procedure based on internal control is the conformity assessment procedure based on points 2, 3 and 4. - 2.
+The provider verifies that the established quality management system is in compliance with the requirements of Article 17. - The provider examines the information contained in the technical documentation in order to assess the compliance of the AI system with the relevant essential requirements set out in Chapter III, Section 2. - 4.
+The provider also verifies that the design and development process of the AI system and its post-market monitoring as referred to in Article 72 is consistent with the technical documentation

-ANNEX VII - Conformity based on assessment of quality management system and assessment of technical documentation
+ANNEX VII - Conformity based on an assessment of the quality management system and an assessment of the technical documentation